-Every resident of a taxing jurisdiction who receives, or anticipates that he or she will receive taxable earned income or net profits during the calendar year must register his or her name and residence address, his or her social security number and the name and address of his or her place of employment or business with the York Area Earned Income Tax Bureau.
-All residents will thereafter be responsible for reporting changes in their name, place of residence or place of employment or business to the York Area Earned Income Tax Bureau.
-In the Districts which levy the non-resident factor, the above would also apply to these persons.
+Every resident of a taxing jurisdiction who receives, or anticipates that he or she will receive taxable earned income/compensation or net profits during the calendar year must register his or her name and residence address, his or her social security number and the name and address of his or her place of employment or business with the York Adams Tax Bureau.
+All residents will thereafter be responsible for reporting changes in their name, place of residence or place of employment or business to the York Adams Tax Bureau.
+In the Districts which levy the non-resident tax, the above would also apply to these persons.
 This registration is required to be initiated within fifteen (15) days after becoming a resident or non-resident employee within the Bureau's jurisdiction.